-We have two honey bee colonies in our backyard, both started from nuc boxes 35 days ago and housed in Langstroth hives.
-Hive #1 has been fed a water-sugar mixture just about every day (with some honey mixed in for the first three weeks).
-We added a second brood box a week ago because 9 of the 10 frames in the hive were partially or fully drawn out — the colony was ready to expand.
+I have two honey bee colonies in my tiny backyard, both started from nuc boxes 35 days ago and housed in Langstroth hives.
+The bees in Hive #1 have been fed a water-sugar mixture just about every day.
+I added a second deep a week ago because 9 of the 10 frames in the hive were partially or fully drawn out — the colony was ready to expand.

-Hive #2 wasn’t fed until the second week, but for the past week has had two Boardman feeders installed.
-It doesn’t get as much late-afternoon sun as Hive #1, and the last time we checked a couple days ago, only seven, maybe eight frames had partially or fully drawn out comb on them.
-(We also pulled a huge ugly slug from the bottom of the hive the same day.)
+Hive #2 wasn’t fed until the second week, but for the past week has had two Boardman entrance feeders installed.
+It doesn’t get as much late-afternoon sun as Hive #1, and the last time I checked a couple days ago, only seven, maybe eight frames had partially or fully drawn out comb on them.
+(I also pulled a huge ugly slug from the bottom of the hive the same day.)

 Those are the differences between Hive #1 and Hive #2.
 Here’s a quick video I shot today that illustrates the differences: